kevintruong/til/Signals,-Part-2:-Pending-Signals-and-Signal-Masks.md

 ## Where is Part 1?
 There is no official "Part 1" page.
-However we introduced a simple signal() callback at the beginning of the course.
+However we introduced a simple signal() callback at the beginning of the course (e.g. [[Forking, Part 2: Fork, Exec, Wait Kill]] )

 ## How can I learn more about signals?